Danny McNamara (footballer)

-Danny John McNamara (born 27 December 1998) is a professional footballer who plays as a full back for club Millwall.
+Danny John McNamara (born 27 December 1998) is a professional footballer who plays as a full back for club Charlton Athletic.
 He is a former Republic of Ireland under-21 international.

 Playing career

+Early career

+Born in nearby Sidcup, McNamara began his development at the Charlton Athletic Community Trust Advanced Centre at the age of seven.
+He then joined the Charlton Athletic Academy where he played until the age of 14.
+After leaving Charlton, he had a brief spell playing for non-League side Corinthian F.C..

 Millwall

-McNamara began his career as a youth player at Millwall, signing his first professional contract with the club in July 2017.
+Millwall scouted McNamara in 2015, and signed him up on a two-year scholarship.
+He signed his first professional contract with the club in July 2017.

 Loan spells

 McNamara spent time on loan during the 2018–19 season at Welling United, Dover Athletic and Havant & Waterlooville.
 Upon his return in May 2019, McNamara signed a new one-year contract with Millwall with an option for a further year.

 On 31 July 2019, McNamara joined League Two side Newport County on a season long loan.
 On 3 August 2019, he made his Football League debut for Newport, being named in the starting line-up for a 2–2 draw against Mansfield Town on the opening day of the 2019–20 season.
 On 6 January 2020, Millwall recalled McNamara from his loan spell at Newport.

 On 14 July 2020, McNamara and fellow Lion Isaac Olaofe joined Scottish Premiership side St Johnstone on season-long loans.
 On 4 January 2021, McNamara was recalled by Millwall, with teammate James Brown being sent on loan to St Johnstone.